Uva Province: History

+The names Hoowakannika (3rd century BC – 3rd century AD) and Hoowaratta (11th century AD) are recorded for a historical province, as is Ūva in the Kingdom of Kandy (16th to 19th century).
+Originally it reached down to the coast, until the British took control of the entire coastal region.
+Traditionally the toponym is believed to derive from a battle cry of Hoowa!, or possibly an onomatopoeic rendering of the mountain winds.

 Uva's provincial history records an 1818 uprising (also known as the Third Kandyan War) against the British colonial government which had been controlling the formally independent Udarata (Sinhalese: Up-Country), of which Uva was a province.
 The uprising was led by Keppetipola Disawe, a rebel leader celebrated by the Sinhalese even today, who was sent initially by the British government to stop the uprising.
 The rebels managed to capture Matale and Kandy before Keppetipola fell ill and was captured and beheaded by the British.
 His skull was abnormal, as it was wider than usual, and was sent to Britain for analysis.
 It was returned to Sri Lanka after independence, and now rests in the Kandy Museum.

 The rebellion, which soon developed into a guerrilla war of the kind the Kandyans had fought against European powers for centuries, was centred on the Kandyan nobility and their unhappiness with developments under British rule since 1815.
 However, it was the last uprising of its kind.
 In the Uva Province, a scorched earth policy was pursued, which included the killing of cattle and other livestock, the destruction of private property (including homes and stocks of salt) and the burning of rice paddies.
 In the rebellion, more than 10,000 Sinhalese were killed.
 In addition to the scorched earth policies, the colonial government also confiscated properties owned by insurgents.
 The Crown annexed the Kingdom of Kandy to British Ceylon in 1817.